raamcosta/compose-destinations/README.md

 # ⚠️ WARNING - `1.11.3-alpha` / `2.1.0-beta02` and above (Compose 1.7)

-## **DO NOT depend on jetpack compose navigation directly**
-Compose Destinations provides the correct version transitively.
-So, if you have dependency on `androidx.navigation:navigation-compose`, please remove it!
-This has always been true, but more important now.

 ## **DO NOT call `NavController.navigate` function** anywhere
 With the introduction of type safe APIs on the official library, our `NavController` extension functions that received `Direction` are now shadowed by new member functions on `NavController`.
 This means that the official member function would be called instead of our extension functions, and so we removed those extension functions.